-My boyfriend (we’ll call him R from now on) and I love going out for dinner, and are the ultimate foodies with an opinion on everything restaurant-related from the decor to the atmosphere and of course the food and drinks.
+I love going out for dinner, and am the ultimate foodie with an opinion on everything restaurant-related from the decor to the atmosphere and of course the food and drinks.
 I was excited to be invited to review Banyan in Harrogate and as I live in Leeds, even though I often visit beautiful Harrogate, I don’t often get to stick around in the evenings so thought this would make a nice change to Leeds City Centre.

 I love reviewing places I go to so that others can learn from my experience, and either enjoy something great or avoid something awful!

 Banyan Bar & Kitchen is a brand of Arc Inspirations, a multi-brand bar and restaurant operator.
 Banyan in Harrogate originally opened in 2006, so for it’s tenth anniversary, Arc Inspirations decided to invest £400,000 in a renovation to bring this particular bar ‘up to date with current UK market trends’.
 This is an exciting time for the Banyan brand as the company has also announced that it’s fourth bar will be opening in Leeds in March 2016, with the other restaurants currently in York and Manchester.

 After the relaunch in late January, I thought it would be interesting to see how it’s holding up, past the launch party night.
 Ryan and I booked for 7.30pm on a Saturday so that we’d see the place fully in action.

 Firstly, how lovely is the outside of the bar?
 It’s really fresh and modern without being try-hard.
 With Banyan being a fig, the tree and plant decor played well with this.